 Mr. Tilford was born in Inglewood, California.
 He received an A.B. from Washington University in St. Louis in 1998 and a J.D. from Tulane University in 2003, where he was an Associate Executive Editor for the Tulane Journal of International and Comparative Law and was a judicial extern for the Honorable Sarah S. Vance, United States District Court for the Eastern District of Louisiana.
 Mr. Tilford is licensed to practice law in the states of California and Iowa and before the United States District Court, Central District of California.

 Mr. Tilford currently lives in Palm Desert, California.
-In his spare time, he enjoys hiking, photography, and traveling.
+In his spare time, he enjoys hiking, photography, and exploring the Nation's national parks.

 Rosemary L. Glaser began serving as the Tribal Court Administrator for the Agua Caliente Band of Cahuilla Indians on March 9, 2020.
 Rosemary has over 30 years of Arizona Court experience; 13.5 years in the role of Court Administrator for the Ak-Chin Indian Community Court, 3.5 years in the role of Assistant Court Administrator for the Gila River Indian Community Court, 1.5 years in the role of Court Administrator for the Intertribal Court of Southern California, and 11 years in the role of Chief Clerk for the Casa Grande Municipal Court.
 Mrs. Glaser has also worked for the Arizona Supreme Court, Pinal County Superior Court, and Casa Grande Justice of the Peace.